edgio-docs/edgio-docs/guides/prefetching.md

 ## GraphQL

-The XDN also enables caching and prefetching of GraphQL requests via a middleware for [Apollo](https://www.apollographql.com/apollo-client).
+{{ PRODUCT_NAME }} also enables caching and prefetching of GraphQL requests via a middleware for [Apollo](https://www.apollographql.com/apollo-client).
 To enable prefetching of GraphQL queries in both the edge and the service worker:

 1. Ensure that your GraphQL API is configured to accept GET requests.
 The Apollo client uses POST requests by default, but the Apollo server [automatically accepts both GETs and POSTs](https://www.apollographql.com/docs/apollo-server/v1/requests/).
 We use GETs instead of POSTs for two reasons: